HL7/US-Core/input/intro-notes/StructureDefinition-us-core-medicationrequest-intro.md

     *  The server systems are not required to support both a code and a reference, but **SHALL** support *at least one* of these methods.
     * If an external reference to Medication is used, the server SHALL support the [`_include`] parameter for searching this element.
     *  The client application SHALL support all methods.
-* <span class="bg-success" markdown="1">The MedicationRequest resource can represent that information is from a secondary source using either a boolean flag or a reference using `MedicationRequest.reportedReference`</span><!-- new-content --> .
+* The MedicationRequest resource can represent that information is from a secondary source using either a boolean flag or a reference using `MedicationRequest.reportedReference`.
    *  Although both are marked as must support, the server system is not required to support both a boolean and a reference, but **SHALL** support at least one of these elements.
    *  The client application **SHALL** support both elements.
 * Source EHR identifiers **SHOULD** be included to support deduplication across MedicationRequest resources.
 Exposing the EHR identifiers helps client applications identify duplicates.